InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 We will cover the different types:

-* TPH - one table per hierarchy
+* TPH - one table per hierarchy (using a discriminator)
-* TBT - table per type
+* TBT - table per type (the sub type specific fields are stored in separate tables)
-* TPC - table per concrete type
+* TPC - table per concrete type (all fields are stored in separate tables)

-### Task 4 - Performance tips

-The current code needs to be refactored.
-The following queries are not performing well, can you see why?

-* Class.cs, lines x-xx
-* Class2.cs, lines x-xx
-* Class3.cs, lines x-xx
+The concepts are explained here: [EF Core Inheritance](https://learn.microsoft.com/en-us/ef/core/modeling/inheritance).

-### Task 5 - Scaffolding
+### Task 4 - Scaffolding

 There are certain scenarios where you start out with a set of schemas already existing.
 What to do then and how to move into a code-first setup?